Smart Retail: Prepared For The Future With Intelligent Tech Infrastructure

 Interaction between customers and employees can be optimized with smartengine

 Studies have also shown that navigation in a store helps to increase the purchasing quota.
 34% of the retailers surveyed in the EHI study are already planning or using the offer to enable in-store navigation for customers via a smartphone.
+Things like QR codes and digital experiences continue to rise.
 These solutions not only improve the customer’s shopping experience, but also visitor frequency and conversion rates, creating a powerful shopping environment.

 In addition, the interaction between customers and employees can be optimized.
 The analysis of customer data enables employees to have a better and more individual consultation, which potentially leads to an increase in the sales ratio.
 In addition to the increase in performance thanks to individual customer advice, a look at the cost side of the store also plays a major role.